Kelvintos/open-science/Introduction to Linux.md

 Begins a shell script, to set the interpreter environment to be used to execute the set of instructions that follow, "_bash_" is such an interpreter, several others exist.
 Syntax **__#!AbsolutePathOfInterpreter__** eg. **__#!/bin/bash__** or **__#!/usr/bin/python__**

 After writing your script you will need to make it executable by using the **_chmod_** command before you can run it

+# Let's try out a short script that prints out a sentence. . .

 ========================================================